framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 # Clojure and CFML Sitting in a tree

 Back in 2010, I started to learn Clojure.
-It's a Lisp that runs on the JVM.
+It's a version of the Lisp programming language that runs on the JVM.
 It's a mostly pure functional programming language.
 It's very simple -- very little syntax -- but very powerful and expressive.
 It has a thriving community and ecosystem.
 Being a functional programming language it favors immutable data structures and higher order functions (map, filter, reduce, etc) which makes programs easy to reason about and it also makes concurrent programming pretty easy.
 No more thread safety issues!